List of Sunday Night Football results (1987–2005): 1980s

-1987
+1987 NFL season

-1988
+1988 NFL season

 The December 18 game between the San Francisco 49ers and Los Angeles Rams featured the Rams clinching the final NFC wild card, eliminating the New York Giants and New Orleans Saints from playoff contention.
 Giants quarterback Phil Simms accused the 49ers of losing intentionally to put an end to the Giants' season.

-1989
+1989 NFL season

 The November 5 game between the Dallas Cowboys and Washington Redskins would be the only win for the Cowboys during the 1989 season.

-The December 23 game was played on that day in particular because the Sunday that weekend was Christmas Eve, which the NFL avoids playing on for night games.
+The December 23 game was played on that day in particular because the Sunday on that weekend was Christmas Eve, which the NFL avoids playing on for night games.
 The same thing happened in 1995 and 2000.